GameW1zard/Magic-Blog/README.md

  ## Description
- It is a project written in Javascript for NODE and mySQL using Bootstrap and Handlebars
+ It is a project written in Javascript for NODE and mySQL using Express and Handlebars

  ## Installation
- Its a webpage head to [this link]() and start posting!
+ Its a webpage head to [this link](https://magic-blog.herokuapp.com/) and start posting!

  ## Usage